 Step by step

 - Turn on your computer

-- Connect the MIDI output from your drum module OR MIDI Drum module to your computer (either through a MIDI-to-USB, or using a MIDI interface, or using a USB-to-USB connection if your drum module supports it).
+- Connect the MIDI output from your drum module or MIDI drum module to your computer (either through a MIDI-to-USB, or using a MIDI interface, or using a USB-to-USB connection if your drum module supports it).

 - Launch your drum recording software or DAW.

 - Follow the instructions of your recording software to map the MIDI notes to your desired sounds.
 This can vary a lot depending on what software you’re using.
 We showed you above how it’s done via Addictive Drums 2.
 Alternatively, if you are using an electronic drum pad with Ableton Live, check out this great list of free Max4Live devices from Ableton Drummer which can make mapping a lot easier.

 - Press record.